codatio/codat-docs/docs/usecases/summary/lending.md

 For example, if you need a customer's invoices as part of your assessment, our integrations allow you to pull and monitor invoices and the associated customers.This can even include line-item breakdowns and a PDF copy of the invoice where available.
 This approach removes the manual effort required to upload and extract the data, saving you time and effort, and providing your customer with a better digital experience.

-You can do this for any data types we support, and even automatically synchronise them on a schedule.
+You can do this for any data types we support, and even automatically synchronize them on a schedule.

 Codat can also support an automatic reconciliation process, helping your customer to reduce the time and effort of manual processing, and increasing accuracy.
 For example, you can push a payment to their accounting platform and reconcile it against the invoice, marking it as paid.